webreinvent/vaah-docs/docs/vaahflutter/about/update-basic-configs.md

 ### How to change the Package Name/ Bundle Identifier, and App Name?

-Let's say you want to change the package name/ Bundle identifier from `com.webreinvent.app` to `domain.company.appname`.
+Let's say you want to change the package name/ Bundle identifier from `com.webreinvent.vaahflutter` to `domain.company.appname`.

 ::: tip Note:
 To avoid renaming the package and bundle identifier, you can start your project using this command in your terminal: